AlquistManager/alquist/How to write your bot.md

 ``next_state`` field contains name of the next state

+### message_checkboxes
+message_checkboxes is used to display checkboxes to the user.
+Checkboxes can modify context.

+Example:

+	[name]:
+    type: message_checkboxes
+    properties:
+      checkboxes:
+        - label: textA
+          update_keys:
+            key: value
+            key2: value2
+          type: Main
+        - label: textB
+          update_keys:
+            key3: value3
+          type: Supplementary
+    transitions:
+      next_state: state2
+``checkboxes`` field contains definitions of individual checkboxes (i.e. their labels and context keys to modify), **REQUIRED**

+- ``label`` text shown on checkbox

+- ``update_keys`` context keys to modify

+- ``type`` type of checkbox, can be any string, must be implemented on the client side

+``next_state`` field contains name of the next state

 ### message_iframe
 message_iframe is used to display iframes containing arbitrary HTML content like formatted text or images